TomaszKandula/TokanPages/README.md

 _TokanPages.WebApi.Dto_

-Collection of all DTO models used by the mappers and controllers.
+The `WebApi.Dto` project is a collection of all DTO models used by the mappers and controllers.

 _TokanPages.Tests_